 Understandable, but still, it sets up that Connie’s folks are rather strict.

 This episode expands that out even further – they are paternalistic to a fault.
-Even Benjamin Disreali would look at Doctor Maheswaran and say “what the hell, woman?”
-It’s heavily implied that she’s a conservative – and not the John Kasich-esque moderate conservative, the “gay marriage may lead to a lesbian queen” strand of conservative – or at least, comes off as one.
+Even Benjamin Disraeli would look at Doctor Maheswaran and say “what the hell, woman?”
+It’s heavily implied that she’s a conservative – and not the John Kasich-esque moderate conservative, the “Tebbit style social conservative” – or at least, comes off as one.
 Hey, if Connie lied about the “nuclear family”, something’s clearly up.
 It’s also implied that, if Connie noted that her dad was a widower, she would’ve flipped.
 Lady, even Dan Quayle’s probably loosened up.